IIEST, Shibpur: Governance

-Just like all NITs follow the same organization structure which has the President of India is the ex officio visitor of IIEST Shibpur, at the top of the hierarchy.
+Like all NITs, the institute follows an organizational structure where the President of India is the ex officio visitor of IIEST Shibpur, at the top of the hierarchy.
 Directly under the president is the Council of NITSER.
-Under the Council of NITSER is the board of governors of IIEST, Shibpur.
-The board of governors consists of the chairperson, director, and twelve members, which include government, industry, alumni, and faculty representation.
-Under the director, in the Senate Standing Committee, the director and the Secretary to the Senate, deans, department heads, and registrar.
+Under the Council of NITSER is the Board of Governors of IIEST, Shibpur.
+The Board of Governors consists of the chairperson, director, and twelve members, which include government, industry, alumni, and faculty representation.
+The Senate Standing Committee comprises the director, the Secretary to the Senate, deans, department heads, and the registrar.
 In September 2023, Tejaswini Ananth Kumar was appointed as chairperson of the Board of Governors of the Institution for a period of three years.

 The Board of Governors is the apex body, responsible for setting the strategic direction and overseeing the institute's overall performance.
 This board comprises individuals from academia, industry, and government.
 Complementing the Board of Governors is the Academic Council, which focuses on academic policies, curriculum development, and the maintenance of educational standards.
 The council ensures that the institute's programs remain relevant and aligned with the latest advancements in technology and science.
 Financial management is handled by the Finance Committee, which oversees budgeting, resource allocation, and financial planning.